-Finally, the CRA has an online presence.1 According to its Bylaws, the CRA is obliged to publish on its website all the information it considers relevant, including non-confidential versions of its decisions and economic studies.
-However, at the time of writing, no decisions - which would definitely play a crucial part in enlightening companies and other stakeholders on how the CRA interprets certain norms, to the benefit of legal certainty - had yet been made available online.
+Finally, the CRA has an online presence.
+According to its By-laws, the CRA is obliged to publish on its website all the information it considers relevant, including non-confidential versions of its decisions and economic studies; however, at the time of writing, few decisions - which would definitely play a crucial part in enlightening companies and other stakeholders on how the CRA interprets certain norms, to the benefit of legal certainty - have been made available online.